Concepts is an infinite, flexible creative tool for all your good ideas. Available on iOS, Windows and Android.

 Some of the different effects you can try - adding highlights, lowering opacity, experimenting with toned overlays and subjects.

 Create as many layers as you need to accomplish the effect you’re going for.
 You can layer on multiple tools in one or many layers, play with their opacity or reorganize them.
 Feel free to experiment in new layers, then hide or delete them.

-4. Once you’ve finished coloring, you can hide the pen layer by tapping the eye, change the color to melt the ink into your drawing, or keep it as is - whatever suits your illustration.
+4. Once you’ve finished coloring, you can change the ink color or brush size to adjust your drawing style, hide the pen layer completely by tapping the eye, or create layer edits according to what suits your illustration.

-Organizing by Idea.
-If you’re creating a design for a client or project, organizing your layers by idea can help you consider and communicate design options more easily.
+If you’re creating a design for a client or project, organizing your layers by idea can help you consider and communicate design options more simply.
 To organize by idea, it helps to use Manual layering so you can draw with many tools in the same layer.

 Here is an example of a typical design workflow: